-The anticipation was so high that you could already taste the sweetarts and snickers bars in your mouth!
-When you got to school, your teacher informed you that you needed a sturdy and safe place to store your treasures, right?
-So you and your classmates created these makeshift “mailboxes” for the soul (sic) purpose of capturing the sentiments and the sweets that touched your hearts and palates.
+When you finally do arrive at school, your teacher informs you that you will need to build a sturdy and safe place to store your treasures!
+So, you create a makeshift mailbox for the soul (sic :)) purpose of holding on to those sentiments and the sweets that touched your heart and palate.

-So, I’m wondering.
-Was your recent Valentine’s Day like the ones you loved as a child?
+So, I’m wondering whether your last Valentine’s Day experience delivered the goods?
 Was it full of joy, fun and anticipation?
 Or was there one or more of those components missing?

-As we aged out of manditory reciprocity and inclusion, did we age into exclusion, loneliness, and frequent disappointment brought on by a structure and a system of interaction that can makes us feel invisible?
+Could it be true that as we aged out of mandatory reciprocity and inclusion, we aged into exclusion, loneliness, and frequent disappointment brought on by a structure and a system of interaction that can, sometimes, make us feel invisible?

-What would happen if we employed the same structure and system that existed in kindergarten to our lives now?
-Basically, it comes down to three general rules:
+If so, what would happen, then, if we employed the same system that existed in elementary school to our lives now?
+In essence, applying these four rules:

 - Treat others like you want to be treated.